 In 2017 Paweł Kowalewski had his own solo exhibition in the prestigious Jerke Museum, the first foreign institution in Germany which is mainly dedicated to Polish avant-garde art.
-The “Zeitgeist” project was made up of sculptures and the best-known paintings from the 1980s, amongst others “Ja zastrzelony przez Indian/Me, shot by an Indian”.
-As a part of the exhibition, at the same time in St Peter’s church in Recklinghausen, Kowalewski’s large format works were exhibited, so the Psalms of David, which even today have retained their universal character, as they deal with issues related to how to shape individual autonomy when faced with higher powers.
+The “Zeitgeist” project was made up of sculptures and the best-known paintings from the 1980s, amongst others “Ja zastrzelony przez Indian/I, Shot by the Indians”.
+As a part of the exhibition, at the same time in St. Peter’s Church in Recklinghausen, Kowalewski’s large format works were exhibited, so the Psalms of David, which even today have retained their universal character, as they deal with issues related to how to shape individual autonomy when faced with higher powers.

 Collections and Exhibitions

 Paweł Kowalewski’s works are to be found in the biggest Polish museums, but also in the Paris Centre Pompidou, as well as many Polish and foreign private collections.
-His work has been bought for the National Museum of Warsaw collection, the National Museum of Kraków, Zachęta – National Art Gallery, Museum Jerke, the Regional Museum in Bydgoszcz, the Museum of Upper Silesia in Bytom, the collection of the Academy of Fine Arts in Warsaw, and also the ING Polish Art Foundation, the Benetton Foundation and the Egit Foundation.
-They are also to be found in the private collections of Andrzej Bonarski, Donald Pirie, Cartier, Jan Zylber and the Paszkowski Estate Norblin.
+His work has been bought for the National Museum of Warsaw collection, the National Museum of Kraków, Zachęta – National Art Gallery, Museum Jerke, Museum of Art in Łódź, the Regional Museum in Bydgoszcz, the Museum of Upper Silesia in Bytom, the collection of the Academy of Fine Arts in Warsaw, and also the ING Polish Art Foundation, the Starak Family Foundation, the Benetton Foundation and the Egit Foundation.
+They are also to be found in the private collections of Donald Pirie, Cartier, Isy Brachot, Andrzej Bonarski and Jan Zylber.

 Paweł Kowalewski’s work has also been exhibited in amongst other places the Jerke Museum in Germany, Artist’s House in Tel Aviv, the Tretyakov Gallery in Moscow, the Isy Brachot gallery in Brussels, in Dorotheum in Vienna, Sotheby’s in London, the Zachęta – National Art Gallery in Warsaw, the Museum of the History of Photography in Kraków, MOCAK, the Warsaw Gallery Propaganda (formerly Appendix) as well as at art fairs in Vienna, Brussels and Stockholm.

-In 1991 he set up his own advertising agency “Communication Unlimited”.
+In 1991, Paweł Kowalewski set up his own advertising agency “Communication Unlimited”.

 Zeitgeist, Museum Jerke, Recklinghausen, Germany

-Power and beauty, Museum of History of Photography, Cracow, Poland
+Strength and Beauty, Museum of History of Photography, Cracow, Poland

 Strength and Beauty, Artist’s House, Tel Aviv, Israel